THE SACRIFICE FOR SIN

 However, there is more to be said about the sacrifice of the first-born, which will reveal to us both why it occupies such a pivotal place in the whole system of sacrificial worship, and why - the third and most fundamental reason why - God introduced animal-sacrifices in the Old Testament.

 Let us recall the Exodus story that gave rise to it.
 God called the Jews to make a journey of three days into the wilderness in order to offer sacrifices to Himself (Exodus 4.18).
 Since Pharaoh refused to allow them to go, he and his people were subjected to the ten plagues of Egypt, the last and most terrible of which was the destruction of all the first-born of Egypt.
 However, since the Jews, in accordance with God’s instructions, sacrificed a lamb and smeared his blood on the lintel and door-posts of their houses, they were spared this destruction, and the Angel of death passed over them.
 This lamb, the paschal lamb, as we learn from the Scriptures of the New Testament, is a shadow and a type of the Lamb of God, the Lord Jesus Christ, the Blood of Whose Sacrifice on the Cross redeems us from sin and death, allowing us to pass over from death to life.
 “For Christ our Passover is sacrificed for us” (I Corinthians 5.7).
-And so the primary purpose of the very first animal sacrifice explicitly commanded by the Lord (although the Patriarchs also practised animal sacrifice, as we have seen, there is no record of their being explicitly commanded to do so in the Holy Scriptures) cannot be said to have been to elicit sorrow for sin among the Jews, nor to distract them from idol-worship, but rather to save them from slavery and death.
+And so the primary purpose of this first animal sacrifice was not to elicit sorrow for sin among the Jews, nor to distract them from idol-worship, but rather to save them from slavery and death.
 In the Old Testament story, the blood of the lamb saved them from slavery to Pharaoh and physical death.
-In its New Testament fulfilment in Christ, the Blood of the Lamb saves all believers from slavery to Satan and spiritual death.
+In its New Testament fulfillment in Christ, the Blood of the Lamb saves all believers from slavery to Satan and spiritual death.

-So fundamental is the Exodus story and its inner meaning to the true worship of God that the Lord not only commanded its celebration and re-enactment at the most important feast of the Jewish year, Pascha, but also instituted the practice of dedicating the first-born sons of the Jews to the Lord through the Temple priesthood.
+So fundamental is the Exodus story and its inner meaning to the true worship of God that the Lord not only commanded its celebration and re-enactment at the most important feast of the Jewish year, Pascha, but also instituted the dedication the first-born sons of the Jews to the Lord through the Temple priesthood.

 Then the Elder Symeon, having been told by the Holy Spirit that he would not see death until he had seen the Lord’s Christ, entered the Temple, and, taking the Lord in his arms, uttered the famous words: “Lord, now lettest Thou Thy servant depart in peace, for mine eyes have seen Thy salvation, a light to enlighten the Gentiles and the glory of Thy people Israel…”